Abigail Vieregg: Research

 Vieregg studies ultrahigh-energy neutrinos — neutrinos with energies of more than 1018 electronvolts — that originate from beyond the Milky Way galaxy, shedding light on the nature of neutrinos and helping to home in on extragalactic sources of the particle.
 Vieregg is involved in a number of cosmic-neutrino experiments, including the balloon-borne ANITA experiment and the Askaryan Radio Array experiment, which uses detectors buried in the Antarctic ice to search for signals resulting from the interaction of cosmic high-energy neutrinos.
-She is the principal investigator for the proposed Payload for Ultrahigh Energy Observation (PUEO) experiment, another Antarctic, long-duration balloon mission that would be 10 times more sensitive than ANITA, and the Radio Neutrino Observatory in Greenland—a ground-based neutrino search that builds on the Askaryan Radio Array experiment.
+She is the principal investigator for the proposed Payload for Ultrahigh Energy Observation (PUEO) experiment, another Antarctic, long-duration balloon mission that would be 10 times more sensitive than ANITA, and the Radio Neutrino Observatory (RNO) in Greenland—a ground-based neutrino search that builds on the Askaryan Radio Array experiment.

 Vieregg's research also focuses on mapping the cosmic microwave background, or CMB, the relic light from the early moments of the universe, to illuminate the universe's early history.
 She is involved with the South-Pole based Keck Array and BICEP3 experiments, which measure CMB polarization.
 She is the technical coordinator and an executive member of CMB-S4, which will use 21 telescopes at the South Pole and the Chilean Atacama Cosmology Telescope to survey the microwave sky.

 Vieregg was awarded the Presidential Early Career Award in 2019.